SanchitAjmera/ETHena/README.md

 Implementation of a trading bot for the luno challenge

 TODO:
-  - Clean up repo
+  - Clean up ReadMe
-  - Prepare submission report, presentation
+  - Finish acknowledgements in report
+  - submit

 DONE:
   - Clean up github repo